alphagov/publishing-api/doc/api.md

 ### JSON attributes
 - [`locale`](model.md#locale) *(optional, default: "en")*
-  - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n)
+  - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n).
-  - Specifies which translation of the draft content item to delete
+  - Specifies which translation of the draft content item to delete.
 - `previous_version` *(optional, recommended)*
   - Used to ensure the version being discarded is the current draft.